 Graduate First Generation Coordinator

-New Position!
-The Generation Falcon Program is designed to ease the transition and increase retention of first-generation, first-year students living in the residence halls.
+The Generation Falcon Program is designed to assist the transition and increase retention of first-generation, first-year students living in the residence halls.
 The Graduate Coordinator assists in providing supervision, leadership development and support to the Generation Falcon Team Leaders; as well as oversight of program and event planning for Generation Falcon participants.

 Graduate Leadership Coordinator